wizcamp/wizcamp-realms-demo/session-guides/SESSION-01.md

 # 🧭 Session 01 — Setting Up Your Trivia Game

-Welcome to your first session! 🎉
+Welcome to React Development! 🎉

 You're about to launch your dev setup and start building like a pro.
 This guide breaks everything down into bite-sized tasks so you can move fast, learn by doing, and see results right away.
 Ready to dive in?
 Let's go!